ssantichaivekin/polymerspace-website/projects.md

 ## Ongoing projects

-We don't have any ongoing project yet, but currently, we have many ideas!
+We don't have any ongoing project yet; however, we have many ideas!
 If you want to join these projects, [contact us]!

-[contact us]: {{ site.baseurl }}{% link /contact-us/ %}
+[contact us]: /contact-us/

 - Making a line of E.coli perfumes ([link][ecoli-perfumes])
 - Make cool biodegradable plastic things like a line of plates and cups using synthetic biology produced plastic ([link][bio-plastic])